Andy's Gang

-Andy's Gang was a children's television program broadcast on NBC from August 20, 1955, to December 31, 1960, hosted by the actor Andy Devine.
+Andy's Gang is a children's television program broadcast on NBC from August 20, 1955, to December 31, 1960, hosted by the actor Andy Devine.
 It was the successor to the radio and television program Smilin' Ed McConnell and His Buster Brown Gang (later shortened to Smilin' Ed's Gang).
 Devine took over the television program when McConnell died suddenly of a heart attack in 1954.
 Devine inherited a number of characters from the earlier show and the sponsor, Buster Brown shoes.

 Cast

 The cast of the program included: